alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 You also must make sure you:

 - keep records of animals’ age, sex, species, blood tests and diseases
-- employ an official veterinarian - contact your local APHA office (or the office in Northern Ireland) to find one
+- employ an official veterinarian - contact your local APHA office (or DEARA in Northern Ireland) to find one

 ###Once your holding is approved